-Over time, heavy metals can accumulate in the body and cause health problems.
+Over time, heavy metals can accumulate in your body and cause health problems.

-These could become problematic if consumed regularly in large amounts, but are probably not a cause for concern in people who eat a varied, real food-based diet.
+These could become problematic if consumed regularly in large amounts but shouldn’t be a concern for people who eat a varied diet.

-Bottom Line: Wild rice may contain heavy metals, and sometimes it can be infected with a toxic fungus called ergot.
-This is probably not a concern for people who eat a varied diet.
+Wild rice may contain heavy metals and can be infected with a toxic fungus called ergot.
+Contamination is probably not a concern for people who eat a varied diet.

-Wild rice has a nutty, earthy flavor and a chewy texture.
+Wild rice has a nutty, earthy flavor and chewy texture.

-Alternatively, wild rice can be added to a wide variety of foods such as salads, soups, casseroles and even desserts.
+Alternatively, wild rice can be added to a variety of dishes, such as salads, soups, casseroles, and even desserts.

-It's simple to make, although it can take anywhere from 45–60 minutes to fully cook.
+It’s simple to make but takes 45–60 minutes to fully cook.